Safari Pricing Examined – Southern Africa

 Setting a Reasonable Safari Budget

 Assuming that you want at least 3 nights in a good quality safari lodge as well as 9-10 nights in 4 star hotels/lodges elsewhere, budget for at least $2800 / £1800 per person including the domestic flights.
 Then you need to add on the international flights.

 If you want more nights on safari and/or to stay in some of the smarter game lodges, then assume you may need to pay $4700 / £3000 per person plus the international flights.
 If you want a top flight option then a budget of $5,000-$7,000 will go a long way, with the current low value of the Rand.

 How much is a Safari in Botswana or Zambia?

 These tend to be more expensive safari destinations for 3 reasons:

 1) Nearly every night of your holiday or vacation is spent ‘on safari’.
 There is no fascinating city like Cape Town where you’ll want to spend a few days.
-Nor is there a beach or mountain resort where one can chill out for a few days at a far lower cost.
+Nor is there a beach or mountain resort where one can relax for a few days at a far lower cost.

 2) Invariably the cost of reaching these more inaccessible lodges is higher and is usually via safari flights

-3) The safari season is much shorter (especially in Zambia) and so everyone wants to stay during a couple of peak months.
+3) The safari season is much shorter (especially in Zambia) so everyone wants to stay during the peak months.
 This means that the safari camps often raise their peak season prices by 35-40%.